Barstool Sports: Radio

-In January, the company premiered Barstool Radio, a daily two-hour show on Sirius XM.
+In January 2017, the company premiered Barstool Radio, a daily two-hour show on SiriusXM.
 The partnership expanded to a 24-hour channel in January 2018, which aired until January 2021.
 Barstool returned to radio in February 2021 with a daily sports betting-themed show called Barstool Sports: Picks Central, distributed by Westwood One.

 Podcasts

-Barstool produces numerous podcasts, including programming from Dave Portnoy, Spittin' Chiclets, Pardon My Take, The Kirk Minihane Show, A New Untold Story, The Yak, Chicks in the Office, as well as podcasts from Barstool bloggers, professional athletes, and celebrities such as Josh Richards, Ryan Whitney, Paul Bissonnette, Colby Armstrong, Patrick Beverley, Arian Foster, and Mark Titus.
+Barstool produces numerous podcasts, including programming from Dave Portnoy, Spittin' Chiclets, Pardon My Take, A New Untold Story, Son of a Boy Dad, The Yak, and Chicks in the Office, as well as podcasts from Barstool bloggers, professional athletes, and celebrities such as Jon Gruden, Ryan Whitney, Paul Bissonnette, Arian Foster, and Mark Titus.

 In 2018, Barstool acquired the Call Her Daddy podcast, along with hiring its co-hosts, Alex Cooper and Sofia Franklyn, which Cooper then took to Spotify in 2020.

 Rough N Rowdy

-In November 2017, Barstool purchased the Rough N Rowdy Brawl, an amateur boxing competition held in West Virginia, to expand into live boxing events and pay-per-view.
+In November 2017, Barstool purchased the Rough N' Rowdy Brawl, an amateur boxing competition held in West Virginia, to expand into live boxing events and pay-per-view.
 After the acquisition, Barstool created a new division called Barstool Brawl to put on as many as 12 events per year.
 By the competition's second iteration after the Barstool acquisition in February 2018, it drew 41,000 buys.